AliceTheHive/golem/README.md

 ## Quick demo

-This is a quick demo of generating a portable app
+This is a quick demo of generating a portable app using Golem

 ## Requirements